top of page

 We have shared some of this information in the August newsletter.
 We want to make sure everyone who is a part of the Emmanuel community receives this information, so we sharing once again.
 We have added important information about directions that have already been pursued.

-On September 7, 2025, after the 10:30 am service, we will be having a community potluck to kick off Emmanuel’s Congregational Envisioning.
+On September 7, 2025, after the 10:30 am service, we had a community potluck to kick off Emmanuel’s Congregational Envisioning.

 Our expenses and building needs have left us with enough in our accounts to remain in our building doing ministry as we have for approximately two more years.
 We need to put our heads together to come up with ideas to sustain and grow our wonderfully rich and vibrant community.